jbk2/ubuntu-setup-deploy/README.md

 This repository contains multiple script files, for deployment to an Ubuntu Linux distribution, which will:

-- from running the ./setup.sh executable script file:
+- on running the ./setup.sh executable script file:
-  - ssh in as 'ubuntu' into the remote server
+  - ssh in as 'ubuntu' into the remote server.
-  - create a user (recommend naming user as 'deploy') with sudo & no password-all privelidges
+  - create a user (recommend naming user as 'deploy') with sudo & no password-all privelidges.
-  - install Nginx
+  - install Nginx.

-- from running the ./deploy.sh executable script file:
+- on running the ./deploy.sh executable script file:
   - copy the local ./index.html file to 'deploy' users' home
   - move the ~/index.html file to /var/www/html
   - change the ownership of the /var/www/html/index.html file to 'ubuntu'